-Adelaide Botanic Garden has educated tens-of-thousands of SA school students at its annual celebration, which started in 1996.
+Since 1996, Adelaide Botanic Garden has educated tens of thousands of SA school students at its annual World Environment Day celebration.

 World Environment Day is the United Nations’ most important day for encouraging worldwide awareness and action for the protection of our environment.

 The theme for World Environment Day this year is Ecosystem Restoration.

 When: Tuesday, June 8, 2021 | 9:45am to 2:00pm

 Who: Classes of Years 3 to 7 students